Ghanaian Woman elected Chair of UN Disability Committee | Ghana News Agency

 Sightsavers’ deputy CEO, Dom Haslam, said: “This is an incredible recognition of Gertrude’s commitment and dedication to the rights of persons with disabilities, particularly women and girls.

+This includes overseeing the implementation of the United Nations Convention on the Rights of Persons with Disabilities, which has been ratified by over 180 countries.

-The Ghana Federation of Disability Organisations in a separate statement said they celebrate Ms. Gertrude Oforiwa Fefoame as Ghana joins the rest of the world to commemorate International Women’s Day as she continues to break the barriers.
+The Ghana Federation of Disability Organisations, in a separate statement, said they celebrated Ms. Gertrude Oforiwa Fefoame as Ghana joined the rest of the world to commemorate International Women’s Day.

+The GFD said she served on the Board of GFD for a period of 8 years until December 2022.

 GNA